nickybakes/MahiGaming/README.md

 - Developed automated testing for features for QA teams to utilize

 # Internal Tools
-While shipping games, I would take note of pain points in the development process, and in between projects I would take in feedback from internal teams to develop tools that solved these issues and sped up our development process.
+While shipping games, I would take note of pain points in the development process, and in between projects I would take in feedback from our teams to develop tools that solved these issues and sped up our processes.

 Advanced Search
 -